 Ultimately, the processes behind Lead Forensics are a little bit sketchy when it comes to GDPR compliance.
 HubSpot features a Prospect tracking tool that can detect IP addresses for each page view and will surface any information that's publicly available should there be a company associated to the IP.
 You can segment your prospects, add them as a company record into your database and find similar companies in the industry.

 Mailchimp is a marketing automation and email marketing service and the functionality can be expanded through a number of integrations.
 HubSpot delivers everything that Mailchimp does and more - their drag-and-drop editor is easy to use and there's plenty of templates for you to personalise.
 With continued growth, you'll get access to smart send times, A/B testing and more.
 When combined with the HubSpot CRM it's a force to be reckoned with - you'll be able to create detailed email campaigns with smart content for different customers, based on the information you have within your CRM and how they've interacted with your brand so far

-Want to know more about HubSpot and how you can use it to build an inbound marketing campaign?
-Get in touch.
+Want to know more about HubSpot and we can help you use it to build an inbound marketing campaign?
+Get in touch!